-Ensure to post NO SMOKING signs 50 feet from the refueling area to warn personnel that they cannot bring lighted smoking materials, lighters, or matches into the designated area.
-Soldiers must be alert to human error and know the capabilities and limitations of the equipment and vehicles they use.
-Following the proper safety procedures preserves troop strength by preventing personnel losses through accidents.
+Soldiers must be alert to human error and know the capabilities and limitations of the equipment and vehicles they use during training exercises.
+Following the proper safety procedures during training preserves troop strength by preventing personnel losses through accidents.

 CAUTION